Hgoatly/RecipesWithout/README.md

 still couldn't get it to work.
 When I have more time I will do some more research and add it to the project.
 - **Image Upload:** For improved UX, I would like to add the ability for site users to upload images as files, rather than URLs.
 - **Back Button:** For improved UX, I would like to be able to have different 'back' buttons appear according to
+- **Advanced Search:** This was attempted for a considerable amount of time, but I couldn't get it to work.
+I will come back to this feature when I am more skilled in this area.

 ## Technologies Used: